On the absence of remainders in the Wiener-Ikehara and Ingham-Karamata theorems: a constructive approach: Main constructions

 The first term is of the desired order of growth in view of the regularity assumption \ref{itm: d}.
 The derivative inside the integral equals

 again by the regularity assumption \ref{itm: d}, and it is thus eventually positive.
 Hence the integral is bounded by

-It remains to observe that property \ref{itm: d} yields $W(x)\ll x^{4} $, which implies that the $O(1)$ terms above are in fact $O(x/V(x)^{2})$.
+It remains to observe that property \ref{itm: d} yields $W(x)\ll x$, which implies that the $O(1)$ terms above are in fact $O(\e^{x}/V(x)^{2})$.
 This concludes the proof of the lemma. \end{proof}

 The last key ingredient in our argument is the analytic continuation property of the Laplace transform of $\cos(x W(x))$ that is obtained in the ensuing lemma.
-Before we state it, let us point out that if a locally bounded function $W$ satisfies property \ref{itm: b}, one must necessarily have $W(x)\ll x$.
-In fact, let $x\in[2^{n-1},2^{n}]$; upon iterating property \ref{itm: b} with $a=1/2$, one obtains $W(x)\leq 2^{n}W(x/2^{n})\leq 2x \sup_{u\in[1/2,1]} W(u) $.
+Before we state it, let us point out that we use below the bound $W(x)\ll x$. \begin{lemma} Suppose $W$ is a smooth function tending to $\infty$ and satisfying \ref{itm: c} and \ref{itm: d} from Lemma \ref{lem: reg}.
+Then, the Laplace transform